Patient education: Cushing's syndrome (Beyond the Basics)

 The cause of Cushing's syndrome is usually divided into several broad categories, based upon whether the problem is due to:

-- The pituitary gland (a small structure at the base of the brain) releasing too much of the hormone ACTH (figure 1).
+●The pituitary gland (a small structure at the base of the brain) releasing too much of the hormone corticotropin (ACTH) (figure 1).

 Normal or high blood corticotropin (ACTH) levels — Up to 70 percent of people with Cushing's syndrome have benign pituitary tumors (called adenomas) that produce excess amounts of ACTH, the hormone that stimulates the adrenal gland to produce cortisol.
 This condition is called Cushing's disease, which shouldn't be confused with Cushing's syndrome.
 Most of these tumors are very small, and they may be difficult to identify.

-Other causes of high blood ACTH levels include non-pituitary tumors that produce ACTH.
-This form of Cushing's syndrome is called the ectopic ACTH syndrome.
+Other causes of high blood ACTH levels include nonpituitary tumors that produce ACTH.
+This form of Cushing's syndrome is called the ectopic (occurring in an abnormal place) ACTH syndrome.
 Many of these tumors occur in the lungs or elsewhere in the chest.

 Less common causes of Cushing's syndrome that occur with low ACTH levels include benign or malignant (cancerous) tumors of the adrenal gland, which produce excess cortisol.
-Nodular hyperplasia (overgrowth) of the adrenal gland is an even less common cause of cortisol excess.
+Nodular hyperplasia (overgrowth) of the adrenal gland is a rare cause of cortisol excess.